flatironinstitute/spikeforest_old/docs/full_analysis.md

 forestview key://pairio/spikeforest/spikeforest_analysis_results.visapy_synth.json
 ```

-To run all, use `./run_all.sh`
+To run all, see the `run_all_*.sh` scripts.

 ## Step 3.
 Assemble data for the website

 Scripts for preparing the data for the website are found in the `working/website` directory.
-To prepare data prior to loading into the website's database, run the following script:
+To prepare data prior to loading into the website's database, run the following script after removing the website_data directory:

 ```
 cd working/website
-./assemble_website_data.py --output_dir website_data --output_ids [comma-separated-list-of-output-ids]
+./do_assemble_website_data.sh
 ```

-For example, to only import the visapy_synth data, just use `visapy_synth` for the output IDs.
-This will save .json files into the `website_data/` directory.
+It is also possible to assemble only a portion of the data.
+See the `--help` for the `assemble_website_data.py` script.

 ## Step 4.
 Load data into website database